 Does thy life destroy.

-The true poet also reveals himself to the world as both heretic and prophet.
-Was there ever a true prophet who was not considered a heretic in his or her own day?
-Shakespeare, Milton, Blake, Wordsworth, Shelley, Whitman, Dickinson, Hopkins, ... the list is near endless.
+The true poet reveals himself to the world as both heretic and prophet.
+Was there ever a true prophet who was not considered a heretic in his own day?
+Shakespeare, Milton, Blake, Wordsworth, Shelley, Whitman, Dickinson, Hopkins ... heretics all.
+For a poem to be a true poem, it must shine with an inner light that transcends its form:

 My Heart Leaps Up When I Behold